KolibriOS/kolibrios/programs/media/Beat/PlayNote/Readme-en.txt

 PlayNote (release date 2020.05.17)

-PlayNote is a programme to play a note.
+PlayNote is a program to play a note.
 Sound plays through a sound driver.

 Usage: PlayNote <path>
  path - path to a file to be played.